akhaiat2/akhaiat2/README.md

 - 👀 I’m interested in startups, the internet, and more!
 - 🌱 I’m currently learning internet art!
 - 💞️ I’m looking to collaborate on my startup
-- 📫 How to reach me akhaiat@uchicago.edu
+- 📫 How to reach me akhaiat@mit.edu

 <!---
 akhaiat2/akhaiat2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.